good-loop/doc/pages/policy/equal-opportunities.md

 ## 9. Grievances and victimisation

-(a) Good-Loop Associates Ltd emphasises that discrimination and offensive behaviour are unacceptable conduct which may lead to disciplinary action under the organisation's Disciplinary Procedure.
+(a) Good-Loop Ltd emphasises that discrimination and offensive behaviour are unacceptable conduct which may lead to disciplinary action under the organisation's Disciplinary Procedure.